Are the titles in the first verse of many of the Psalms part of Scripture?

 Frequently one finds people omitting the titles when reading the Psalms publicly.
 Presumably they do not think that these titles are part of Scripture.
 This arises because in many versions of the Bible the title is made a separate verse, and in many modern versions it is separated from the body of the Psalm as a title, or put in brackets as though it is not to be read.

 Bible verses are not numbered in the earliest manuscripts of the underlying, authoritative Hebrew text, and there is no distinction between the title and the remainder of the Psalm.
+This shows that the titles, unlike the subscriptions to the epistles in the New Testament, are part of inspired Scripture and should be read with the rest of each Psalm.
 The verse numbers were added in the 16th century.
 The first Bible in English to use both chapters and verses was the Geneva Bible published in 1560.

 The King James Version thus makes it easier to see that the titles of the Psalms are part of the inspired text of Scripture and ought to be read as such.
 The titles have not been put into metre in the Scottish metrical version of the Psalms, just as Ps 72:20 has not been versified for singing.
 Just as we read Ps 72:20 and consider it to be part of inspired Scripture, so ought we to do the same with the titles.
 This does not apply to the additional information added to the end of the epistles of Paul, which are not reliable and are not part of the inspired text.